ossrs/srs-docs/src/pages/faq-srs-stack.md

 > Note: To modify the local recording path, you can go to `Local Recording/Recording Folder`, and soft
 > link the recording path to the cloud storage path.

+<a name="dvr-continue-when-unpublish"></a><br/><br/><br/>

+## Recording doesn't stop when the stream is stopped

+Why the recording doesn't stop immediately when the stream is stopped, but instead waits for a certain period before stopping.

+Some live streams only push the content once without any interruptions.
+In this case, if the stream stops recording, it's okay to stop the recording as well.
+This will only generate one file.

+Some broadcasters experience interruptions during live streaming.
+For instance, if there's a 30-second pause in between a 5-minute stream, stopping the recording at the pause will create multiple files.
+This situation poses a problem.

 <a name="unavailable"></a><br/><br/><br/>